project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 ---
 type: landing
 directory: developer-docs/installation/
-title: Medium Scale Deployment
-page_title: Medium Scale Deployment
+title: Server Installation
+page_title: Server Installationn
-description: About how developer can deploy
+description: About how Sunbird can be setup on a server
 allowSearch: true
 ---

 ##  Sunbird Installation Guide

+### Introduction
+* Sunbird software is containerized and Docker swarm is the orchestration engine chosen to run Sunbird docker images.
+Docker swarm consists of manager and agent nodes.
+The containers are run on the agent nodes and the manager will manage the container lifecycle.

+* All the stateless services (Portal, LMS Backend, API Gateway, Proxies) in Sunbird are run as docker containers inside the swarm

+* All stateful services like databases (Cassandra, PostgreSql & Elastic search) and the Oauth service (KeyCloak) are run on VMs directly.

+* The installation is automated using shell scripts and ansible.

 ### Prerequisites:
-* Servers should be provisioned manually.
-Currently all our scripts will support only Ubuntu 16.04 LTS servers.
-* Access to a Fully Qualified Domain Name (FQDN) For example: test.example.org).
-* A valid SSL certificate for your domain.
-To generate free SSL,  you can use Let's Encrypt for most common cases.
-But using Let's Encrypt is not mandatory.
+* The sunbird installation requires a minimum of 2 servers with 7 GB of RAM running Ubuntu server 16.04 LTS.
+You can scale the infra by adding more servers and Sunbird is designed to scale well horizontally.
+The servers should be able to connect with each other over tcp on the following [ports](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#ports-mapping).
+* A domain name and valid SSL certificate for your domain are desired.
+If you do not have a domain name, you can configure Sunbird to be accessible over an IP address.
+If you have a domain name and want to get an SSL certificate, you can use [Let's Encrypt](https://letsencrypt.org/) for generating a free certificate with 90 day validity.
-* Get the Ekstep API keys.
-Follow the steps [here](http://www.sunbird.org/developer-docs/telemetry/authtokengenerator_jslibrary/#how-to-generate-authorization-credentials) to get the keys.
+* Sunbird requires Ekstep API keys to access the Ekstep content repo.
+Please follow the steps [here](http://www.sunbird.org/developer-docs/telemetry/authtokengenerator_jslibrary/#how-to-generate-authorization-credentials) to get the keys.
+Please get the QA API keys if you are creating a test environment.
-* No of servers for sunbird setup can be scaled from 2 to n servers as per requirement.
-* Root access should be able to `sudo` in all the servers.
-* A common user (ex: testuser) should be created across all the servers to make the deployment process simple.
-Assosiate an public key for that `user` and use the private key for ansible deployment.
+* A common user (e.g. deployer) should be created on all the servers and this user should be configured to use [key based ssh](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).
+Please use an empty passphrase while generating the ssh key to avoid password prompts during installation.
+The installation script uses this key (user) for deploying Sunbird and so this user should have sudo access on the servers.
-* To know more about sunbird deployment architecture look [here](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#sunbird-deployment-architecture)
-* Refer the below table for choosing list of servers.
+* The below table lists out the services that we setup and run as part of the installation.
+The below table also lists the optimal server count for a typical staging/production with thousands of users.

     |Server Name |Suggested Servers per environment|Basic Requirement| Max Servers |
     |:-----      |:--------|:--------------------------------|:---------  |